the-original-body/claude-mpm/docs/DEPLOY.md

 ## Deployment Checklist

-When using the unified release script (`./scripts/release.py`), all items are handled automatically:
+When using the Make-based release system (`make release-patch/minor/major`), all items are handled automatically:

 ### Pre-Deployment Documentation Cleanup